Cyfrin/aderyn/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Consider opening a [discussion](https://github.com/Cyfrin/aderyn/discussions) for this.
+## Consider opening a [discussion](https://github.com/Cyfrin/aderyn/discussions) instead of an issue for this.

 Try answering the follows: